KeckObservatory/KPFTranslator/docs/status.md

 This is an attempt to summarize the status of various sub-systems of the instrument.
 Each sub-system name is color coded to indicate the status at a glance: <font color="green">green</font> means functioning normally, <font color="orange">orange</font> means mostly normal, but with some caveats or minor issues, and <font color="red">red</font> means the sub-system is compromised in some way.

-Last Status Update: 2025-10-22
+Last Status Update: 2026-02-01

-- **<font color="orange">Detector Noise</font>**: Starting in November of 2024, additional pattern noise has been present on the detectors.
-We have been working on eliminating the spurious nose, but we have been unable to completely remove it.
-As of late-October 2025 the read noise on the Green side remains elevated (~10 electrons), while the red side is near our nominal target (~4.3 electrons).
+- **<font color="orange">Detector Noise</font>**: Starting in November of 2024, additional non-gaussian noise has been present on the detectors.
+As of late-October 2025 the read noise on the Green side remains elevated (~10 electrons), while the red side is at our target level (~4.3 electrons).
-- **<font color="orange">LFC</font>**: We are evaluating the reliability of the LFC after recent service.
-Initial indications look prominsing on reliability, though the bluest flux (below ~490 nm) is not consistent.
+- **<font color="orange">LFC</font>**: Initial evaluations of the reliability of the LFC after the recent service look promising, though the bluest flux (below ~490 nm) is not consistent.
+- **<font color="red">Detector Cooling Systems</font>**: The green side CCR has  very little overhead on maintaining temperature and has quasi-periodic deviations which affect the detector.
+Red side is performing well, but has shown evidence of a slow degradation of performance.
 - **<font color="green">Etalon</font>**: Operational.
-- **<font color="red">Detector Cooling Systems</font>**: Both detectors are now cooled with closed cycle refrigerators (CCRs).
-The green side CCR has  problems and has very little overhead on maintaining temperature and has quasi-periodic deviations which affect the detector.
-Red side is performing well.
-- **<font color="green">Detector Errors</font>**: The red and green detectors suffer from occasional “start state errors” in which the affected detector remains in the start phase and does not produce a useful exposure.
-The observing scripts detect this, abort the current exposure (with read out) and start a fresh exposure on both cameras. **No action is necessary on the part of the observer.**  The occurrence rate is such that around one in every 180 exposures is affected by one of the two detectors experiencing this error.
+- **<font color="green">Detector Errors</font>**: The red and green detectors suffer from occasional “start state errors” in which the affected detector does not produce a useful exposure.
+The observing scripts detect this, abort the exposure (with read out) and start a fresh exposure on both cameras. **No action is necessary on the part of the observer.**  The occurrence rate is such that around one in every 180 exposures is affected by one of the two detectors experiencing this error.
 - **<font color="green">Ca H&K Detector</font>**: The CA H&K detector is operational.
 - **<font color="green">Exposure Meter Terminated Exposures</font>**: Operational.
 - **<font color="green">Tip Tilt Corrections</font>**: The tip tilt axis are currently correcting as expected.
 - **<font color="green">Double Star Observations</font>**: Operational.
 - **<font color="green">Simultaneous Calibration (SimulCal)</font>**: Simultaneous calibrations are supported.
-- **<font color="orange">Nod to Sky Observations</font>**: For observations which need a sky measurement other than the built in sky fibers, nodding away to a sky position can be accomplished manually by running separate OBs for the target and sky and asking the OA to offset the telescope as appropriate.
-We plan to build a separate Nod To Sky observing mode which will accomplish this within a single OB, but that is not yet available.
 - **<font color="red">Off Target Guiding</font>**: Not yet commissioned.
 Currently, the tip tilt system must be able to detect the science target in order to position it on the fiber.

-### KPF Era 4.0 Stability Summary
+### KPF Era 4.0 Temperature Stability Summary

 KPF Era 4.0 began in late-October 2025 after Servicing Mission 4.

-List of Temperature Excursion Events:
+We continue to have issues with the cooling systems for the detectors, especially the Green side.
+We list below all temperature excursions in which one of the detectors deviated temperature by more than 5 mK from the set point.
+Excursions of order 1 K (1000 mK) or more are expected to induce a radial velocity offset which is not calibratable.
+We are providing this data as a guide, but users should not assume that past performance is a good indicator of future performance -- we have seen indications that the cooling systems are slowly degrading, so an increasing rate of these temperature excursions is a distinct possibility.

 | Side | Date & Time (HST)   | Delta T  |
 | ---- | ------------------- | -------- |